ccsm-cds-tools/ccsm-cds-dashboard/README.md

 ```

 ### Convert CSV File to JSON
 You can run this following command to convert CSV data to JSON object.
-You need to run this if the CVS file is changed.
+You need to run this if the CSV file is changed:
 ```
 npm run convert-csv [filepath]
 ```